Rowdy (Hank Williams Jr. album)

-Rowdy is the thirty-second studio album by American country music artist Hank Williams Jr. It was released by Elektra/Curb Records in January 1981.
+Rowdy is a studio album by American musician Hank Williams Jr. It was released by Elektra/Curb Records in January 1981.
 "Texas Women" and "Dixie on My Mind" were released as singles, both peaking at #1 on the Billboard Hot Country Singles chart.
 The album peaked at number 2 on the Billboard Top Country Albums chart and has been certified Gold by the RIAA.